Final Girl (board game): Gameplay

 Final Girl is played on three game boards: the Player Board (where the Final girl's health, Horror Level, Time, and items are tracked), the Killer Board (where the Killer's health, Bloodlust, and abilities are tracked), and the Location Board (where movements of the Final Girl, Killer, and Victims are tracked).
 If the Horror Level ever reaches one end of the track, the Final Girl receives either a bonus or penalty.

 On their turn, the player may continuously play as many Action cards until they run out of cards or Time, making Horror Rolls to determine the effectiveness (success, partial success, or failure) of each one.
 Action cards may allow the Final Girl to move, attack the Killer, heal, or search a designated location for items.
 If a player lands on a space with any Victims, they may choose to have up to two follow them, though the Victims will not follow onto a space with a Killer.
 Victims will escape if the Final Girl brings them to an exit, and the Final Girl receives a benefit for each one that does so; if enough victims are saved, the player gains a positive passive ability.'
 Cards can also be discarded to gain Time.
 After playing Action cards, the player may spend Time to buy new Action cards from the Action Tableau.
 Once finished, Time is reset to six seconds and any played Action cards are put in the Action Tableau for the next round.
 After the Final Girl's turn, the player resolves the Killer's action and draws a Terror card, indicating who the Killer will target and any movement or attack actions.
 An attacked Victim dies and the Killer's Bloodlust increases, and an attacked Final Girl will lose health equal to the Killer's Attack Value unless they can defend with a Reaction card from their hand.
-If the Killer's Bloodlust reaches the top of the track, their Dark Power card is revealed and the Killer gains a new ability.
+If the Killer's Bloodlust reaches a certain level of the track, their Dark Power card is revealed and the Killer gains a new ability.
 After the Killer acts, Victims will panic if the Killer is close by or if a Victim was killed during the round, and will move spaces according to a dice roll in the direction listed on the board.

 If no Terror cards remain, the Finale and Dark Power cards are revealed if not already, and the Killer gains additional abilities.
 The game ends when either the Final Girl or Killer runs out of health, and the player wins if the Killer is killed, even if the Final Girl also died.